Sales Quote System

 Problem Statement

-How might we integrate separate systems into a single, seamless platform that simplifies the pricing process and speeds up approval times for sellers?
+How might we integrate separate systems into a seamless platform that simplifies pricing and speeds approval for sellers?
+The Sales Quote System targets complex pricing, approvals, and quote generation, where every moment impacts sales velocity.

 Scope